LaurentiuGabriel/sdl-app/README.md

-# sdl-app
+# sdl-app 🌀
-Application that uses SDL to manipulate pixels in order to simulate a spiral.
+Application that uses the SDL lib to manipulate pixels in order to simulate a spiral.